What is vinyl plank flooring?

 - the perfect floor surface for family homes with pets and kids.

-Sometimes it simply comes down to personal preference, with things like the sound of the flooring underfoot, the thickness of the planks, the price points, and the designs, colours and surface appearance which lead you towards one product over the other.
+Sometimes it simply comes down to personal preference of things like the sound and the feel of the flooring underfoot, the thickness of the planks and the price points.
+It is also important to consider the designs, colours and surface appearance which may lead you towards one product over the other.

 Can you put vinyl plank flooring over laminate?